 Catheters inserted for chronic renal failure may need to remain functional for several months and should be cleaned and cared for using appropriate substances.
 Many dialysis catheters are made from polyurethane, which is a thermoplastic and becomes softer at body temperature while retaining tensile strength.
 However, it is weakened by alcohol (a commonly-used disinfectant), by most antibiotics except for triple antibiotic ointment, and by polyethylene glycol which is a common component in ointments.
 Some newer catheters are made from silicone, which is more flexible and softer than polyurethane, and consequently requires that the catheter have thicker walls to avoid collapse or kinking of the line.
 It is more compatible with ointments but is weakened by exposure to iodine, another commonly used disinfectant.

-Teams inserting and managing dialysis catheters are multidisciplinary and can include nephrologists, anesthesiologists, intensivists, dialysis nurses, critical care nurses, and advanced non-medical practitioners.
+Teams inserting and managing dialysis catheters are an interprofessional and can include nephrologists, anesthesiologists, intensivists, dialysis nurses, critical care nurses, and advanced non-medical practitioners.
 They should be familiar with the differences and specific indications for the different types of dialysis catheters available on the market; while most of them function similarly, they all are also prone to a wide range of specific technical challenges and complications.
 The nurse looking after the patient is usually in charge of the ongoing care of the catheter.